titpetric/research-projects/golang/dependencies/README.md

 The bad:

-1. No lazy loading - can't use lazy loading without resoring back to factories
+1. No lazy loading - can't use lazy loading without resorting back to factories
 2. Low verbosity but significantly increasing with number of handlers,
 3. Time sink during changes in development